Dec 19, 2016

 Another factor is Newton's thinking/idea planet, Mercury, in Sagittarius which conjoins Aculeus (M6 Scorpius), one of a nebulous pair with Acumen that relates to issues of blindness (which can be inner vision), attacks that strengthen, and being the subject of gossip (which is a sort of attack--he was).
 However, some of the issues that bedeviled Newton were self-created though probably unconsciously perpetrated.
 Such as his well known miserliness with his ideas and theories for his emotions were involved.
 We see this with his Moon, strongly subjective in early Cancer which set on his day of birth as starry Thuban (alpha Draco) culminated.
 This indicates one who 'guards or protects a treasure' - which were his ideas and theories.
 Later in life, this tendency probably added grump to his quarrels over who invented Calculus (he did - he's the Father of it).
 It seems he wanted recognition for his theories (Leo MC = The Goal: to shine on the world stage; plus, Sun-Jupiter = MC) yet he feared publication so he jealously hoarded his work (Thuban) which would seem to indicate otherwise.

-Further mysticism, plus, romanticism, are shown by Venus-Neptune = Sun with its potentials for: a small sense of reality; an erotic imagination; lovesickness; a secret love (in this chart, Venus does ruled his hidden 12th house of secret assignations).
+Further mysticism, plus, romanticism, are shown by Venus-Neptune = Sun with its potentials for: a small sense of reality; an erotic imagination; lovesickness; a secret love (in this chart, Venus does rule his hidden 12th house of secret assignations).
 As a bachelor with a sense of mission, Sir Isaac sacrificed his personal life for the sake of his work and had the misfortune to be hindered, harmed, and defamed by others (Neptune-ASC = Uranus supported by Aculeus-Mercury) yet you see his Locomotive pattern chugging toward success with isolationist Uranus rising in first house of Self - he was Uranus, the genius, in deep-thinking Scorpio and at the Eagle Point (15Scorpio), the Point of Regeneration with futuristic Uranus leading the entire train of planets.
 A Uranian scientist was he.

 Something else about natal Mercury - it's oriental (rising last before the Sun) which isn't unusual for speedy Mercury but probably made Newton super attentive to detail as a scientist should be, plus, Mercury takes part in a descriptive midpoint picture: Mercury-NN = Uranus: sudden formulation of new ideas; quickly changing ideas and thoughts; receiving stimulating ideas from others (Ebertin).
 In spite of being elected President of the Royal Society in 1703 and knighted by Queen Anne in 1705, Newton became a total recluse in his later years and one imagines that a certain amount of brooding took place in his laboratory of Alchemy, Mathematics, and Astrology (soon to be separated from Astronomy.)